 PRAISE FOR TATOUINE

-one of my favorite Canadian books of all time” (Neil Smith, author)
+“One of my favourite Canadian books of all time.”
+(Neil Smith, author)

 “Jean-Christophe Réhel’s Tatouine is every bit as remarkable as QC Fiction’s earlier offerings […] wit and resignation dance cheek-to-cheek.”
 (Marcie McCauley, Buried in Print)